ericlupy/isar_rep/README.md

 ### Step 0: Start the Docker image

-This is the repeatability package for ICCPS 2024 Submission "Repairing Learning-Enabled Controllers While Preserving What Works".
+This is the repeatability package for ICCPS 2024 Submission "Repairing Learning-Enabled Controllers While Preserving What Works", and its extension projects.
 Please note: the following instructions are for the Dockerized application.
 If Docker does not work, please visit our [GitHub page](https://github.com/ericlupy/isar_rep) and find the non-Dockerized version under the `no_docker` branch and follow the other instruction to set up the environment manually.